TheTrueColonel/ShinRyuModManager-CE/README.md

+> [!IMPORTANT]
+>
+> This repo is now archived.
+The port has been merged into the [main SRMM repository](https://github.com/SRMM-Studio/ShinRyuModManager) as of v5.0.0.

 # Shin Ryu Mod Manager-CE
 Mod manager for Yakuza series PC games.
 Please check the [Supported Games](../../wiki/Supported-Games) list before using.